260 Waymouth St, Adelaide, South AustraliaSA 5000

 Yes.

-Garbaruk make a massive range of stock replacement pulleys which work with regular cages, so if you’re wanting to add some smoothness and colour to your drivetrain, this is a quick and easy way to do it.
+Many Garbaruk pulleys work with regular cages, so if you’re wanting to add some smoothness and colour to your drivetrain, this is a quick and easy way to do it.

 Do you have to use Garbaruk pulleys with a Garbaruk derailleur cage?

-While you technically don’t have to – regular, boring jockey wheels will work fine in a Garbaruk cage – we do recommend it for two reasons:
+While you technically don’t have to – regular, boring jockey wheels will work fine – we recommend it for two reasons:

-1. It eliminates the gap that can exist between regular lower jockey wheel and a Garbaruk cage, so there’s less space for objects (e.g. a stick) to get caught in between them.
+1. It eliminates the gap that can exist between regular lower jockey wheel and the Garbaruk cage, thus removing extra space for objects (e.g. a stick) to get caught.

 2. They look awesome.